VSAC will be closed Monday, May 28, 2018 in observance of Memorial Day.

 Financial aid awards: 4 steps before you sign

-Feeling the March Madness?
-For families with a high school senior, this is the month college acceptances start arriving in full force (congratulations!), and with them, financial aid notifications.
+For families with a high school senior, this is the month college acceptances arrive in full force (congratulations!), and with them, financial aid notifications.
 It’s an exciting time, and—let’s face it—also a bit overwhelming as deadlines loom: Most colleges require a deposit by May 1.
-That means during March and into April, families need to do math calculations and make some smart—and sometimes tough—decisions about which school is the best fit.
+That means during April, families need to do math calculations and make some smart—and sometimes tough—decisions about which school is the best fit.

 To help you interpret those financial aid awards (and take some of the stress out of the process), we’ve broken it down for you so you can better compare all your options and make informed choices.
 Before accepting financial aid award offers (and buying college stickers for the car), follow these steps.

 The financial aid awards students receive from each school can vary widely, with different combinations of grants, scholarships, work-study, and other aid.
 Review each one carefully.
 VSAC has created a sample award letter to help you decode all the parts of your award.
 (Haven’t yet applied for financial aid?
 Do both the FAFSA and the Vermont state grant.
 Don’t miss out on getting money for college!)

 Add up your total college costs—not just the tuition and fees, but room and board, transportation, books, and personal items throughout the year.
 This is the best way to get an accurate idea of what that school will cost.
 (If that info isn’t listed in your award, go online or call the financial aid office to ask for those figures.)

 Subtract your total in grants and scholarships.
 These are gift aid—funds you don’t have to repay.
 Also find out whether the grants and scholarships will be renewed each year, or if you’ll need to reapply.
 If you’ve received work-study (money you earn by working at a campus job), you may also be able to subtract those dollars from your costs, depending on how your school handles those awards.